yunlianqk/HouckLabCodebase/README.md

 git pull houcklab master
 ```
 and so on to sync with remote nodes.

+When writing **commit messages**, please include your name and a short title, followed by a new line and more detailed information, e.g.

+> YourName - Update measlib

+> Update +measlib/README.md and ExampleCode/ExampleCode_measlib.m

 Check [git cheat sheet](./Reference/git-cheat-sheet.pdf) or any online tutorial to learn more about git.